-- 1 = Handle
+- 1 = Handle;

+- 2 = Context;

-- 6 = Decision
+- 6 = Decision;

-- 8 = Error
+- 8 = Error;

-- 9 = Client Specific Info
+- 9 = Client Specific Info;

-- 10 = Keep-Alive-Timer
+- 10 = Keep-Alive-Timer;

-- 11 = PEP Identification
+- 11 = PEP Identification;

+- 12 = Report Type.

-Each of these objects MUST conform to the format and rules relating to the individual object as defined in [7].
+Each of these objects MUST conform to the format and rules relating to the individual object as defined in RFC 2748.

-6.4.2 Additional COPS objects for Gate Control
+6.4.2 Additional COPS objects for gate control

 As with the COPS-PR and COPS-RSVP profiles, the IPCablecom Client-Type defines a number of additional object formats.
 These objects MUST be placed inside a Decision object, C-Num = 6, C-Type = 4 (Client Specific Decision Data) when carried from PDP to PEP in a Decision message.
-They MUST also be placed in a ClientSI object, C-Num = 9, C-Type = 1 (Signalled ClientSI) when carried from the PEP to the PDP in a Report message.
+They MUST also be placed in a ClientSI object, C-Num = 9, C-Type = 1 (Signalled ClientSI) when carried from the PEP to the PDP in a Report State message or Client Open message.

 These objects are encoded similarly to the client-specific objects for COPS-PR and as in COPS-PR these objects are numbered using a client-specific number space, which is independent of the top-level COPS object number space.
 For this reason, the object numbers and types are given as S-Num and S-Type, respectively.
 S-Num and S-Type MUST be one octet.
 The COPS Length field MUST be two octets.
-Additional COPS objects are defined for use by IPCablecom Multimedia in the following subclauses.
+Additional COPS objects are defined for use by IPCablecom Multimedia in the following clauses.